xbeat/Machine-Learning/README.md

 Caption: This code defines a function `simpson` that takes a function `f`, the integration limits `a` and `b`, and the number of subintervals `n`.
 It calculates the approximation of the integral using Simpson's Rule.

+## Image Segmentation using K-means Clustering in Python

+Introduction to Image Segmentation with K-means Clustering

+Image segmentation is a crucial task in computer vision that involves partitioning an image into multiple segments or regions.
+K-means clustering is a popular unsupervised learning algorithm that can be applied to image segmentation.
+This technique groups pixels with similar characteristics into clusters, effectively separating different objects or regions in an image.

 ## Aggregation of Reasoning in Python

 Introduction to Aggregation of Reasoning